I stop brushing.

 If you are looking to impact a general audience defined by a certain age or gender, check out the fashion companies that cater to them.
-They rely on aesthetic to push product.
+They rely on aesthetics to push products.
 What can you take from their Instagram and apply to your own?

 There it is